astronomer/docs/software/upgrade-ac.md

 Before upgrading, make sure both of the following are true:

-* Your Airflow metadata DB is backed up.
+* Your Airflow metadata database is backed up.
 * All DAGs have been paused and no tasks are running.

 Then, for each machine running Airflow: